 According to Zeichner, daily vitamin D supplementation (via either diet or nutritional supplements) is an effective way to replenish low vitamin D levels and is a safer option than sun exposure.
 "This approach has numerous clear-cut health benefits without an increased risk of premature wrinkles or skin cancer," Dhingra says.
 If you're concerned that you might be deficient, Williams says to consult your board-certified dermatologist to have your vitamin D level checked with a blood test to determine the appropriate dosage.

 Finally, let's address the controversial method of sun exposure.
 Is it possible to get enough vitamin D from the sun while still protecting yourself from skin cancer?
 The derms say yes.
 As Zeichner explains it, our bodies naturally make vitamin D in response to sun exposure.
 However, the amount you need to produce adequate vitamin D is quite low.
 "In fact, incidental sunlight exposure, even when you are wearing sunscreen, is enough," Zeichner says.
 "It is a total myth that you need to sunbathe to increase your vitamin D levels."
 Need some more convincing?
-Dhingra further explains it: Essentially, sunlight exposure can be measured by how much it takes to cause your skin to turn slightly pink a day after exposure, which will clearly vary depending on how much melanin your skin possesses.
+Dhingra further explains his theory: Essentially, he says sunlight exposure can be measured by how much it takes to cause your skin to turn slightly pink a day after exposure, which will clearly vary depending on how much melanin your skin possesses.
 According to Dhingra, your body will hit max production of skin-based vitamin D well before this, so baking at the beach is certainly not necessary.